 Early VMT Adopters around California

 In November 2019, Caltrans Planning Horizons hosted a discussion by City of Los Angeles and City of San Jose about their early adoption of VMT thresholds.
 Cities and counties around California may be interested in hearing about the impetus for and experience of creating the VMT thresholds.

 Learn more about how local jurisdictions(PDF) in California have switched to a VMT metric in CEQA transportation analysis.

 Strategies that support mode shift, higher vehicle occupancy, shorter average vehicle trips, and transportation demand management can mitigate VMT.
 VMT impacts should be mitigated to the maximum extent possible.
 Current mitigation resources are highlighted in this separate document (PDF).

 - The San Diego Section of the Institute of Transportation Engineers has prepared updated regional Transportation Impact Study Guidelines to incorporate SB 743.
 The May 2019 document titled “Guidelines for Transportation Impact Studies in the San Diego Region” is available at https://sandiegoite.org/tcm-task-force

 - SB 743 Case Studies.
-The Urban Sustainability Accelerator at Portland State University created four case studies on how to apply the vehicle miles traveled metric to a highway project and three land use projects.
+The Urban Sustainability Accelerator at Portland State University created five case studies on how to apply the vehicle miles traveled metric to a highway project and three land use projects.